TheOnly8Z/RimWorld_ReasonablePyromania/README.md

 ### (+5) Holding an incendiary weapon
 Already exists in and is identical to vanilla, listed here for completionness.

-### (-3) Put out a fire
+### (-2) Put out a fire
 *"I was born to start fires, not stop them.
 This sucks."*

-Stacksable 4x (1.2x multiplier) for each fire the pawn put out.
+Stacksable 5x (1.2x multiplier) for each fire the pawn put out.
 Does not apply when putting themselves out of fire.

+### (-3) Saw firefoam poppers
+*"Ugh, this thing douses my fire as much as it douses regular fires."*

+Stackable 3x (0.5x multiplier).

 ### (-8) Pyromaniac in darkness
 *"This place needs to be lit up - literally."*